 The Java Virtual Machine

 Machine language consists of very simple instructions that can be executed directly by the CPU of a computer.
-Almost all programs, though, are written in high-level programming languages such as Java, Fortran, or C++.
+Almost all programs, though, are written in high-level programming languages such as Java, Python, or C++.
 A program written in a high-level language cannot be run directly on any computer.
 First, it has to be translated into machine language.
 This translation can be done by a program called a compiler.
 A compiler takes a high-level-language program and translates it into an executable machine-language program.
 Once the translation is done, the machine-language program can be run any number of times, but of course it can only be run on one type of computer (since each type of computer has its own individual machine language.
 (In fact, Java also depends on the particular operating system under which it is running, since it must work with the operating system to perform certain tasks such as accessing the computer's hardware.
 But let's ignore that complication here.)
 If the program is to run on another type of computer it has to be re-translated, using a different compiler, into the appropriate machine language.

 There is an alternative to compiling a high-level language program.
 Instead of using a compiler, which translates the program all at once, you can use an interpreter, which translates it instruction-by-instruction, as necessary.
 An interpreter is a program that acts much like a CPU, with a kind of fetch-and-execute cycle.
 In order to execute a program, the interpreter runs in a loop in which it repeatedly reads one instruction from the program, decides what is necessary to carry out that instruction, and then performs the appropriate machine-language commands to do so.

 (A compiler is like a human translator who translates an entire book from one language to another, producing a new book in the second language.
 An interpreter is more like a human interpreter who translates a speech at the United Nations from one language to another at the same time that the speech is being given.)